 OPEN 7 DAYS A WEEK 9-5

-Our little slice of motor heaven sits on the original Route 66 in Springfield, Missouri.
+Our little slice of motor heaven is located on the original Route 66 in Springfield, Missouri.
 Did you know Springfield is the birthplace of Route 66?
 We’re in the heart of America and the heart of classic car country.

-One of about 50 utilized by generals in the German army.
-Our model won second place in the 2014 Pebble Beach Concours d’Elegance Prewar Preservation Class.
+One of about 50 utilized in WWII by generals in the German army.
+Our car won second place in the prestigious 2014 Pebble Beach Concours d’Elegance Prewar Preservation Class.
 It is 100 percent original, having been stored for over 50 years in South Dakota.

-National First Prize winners of the Antique Automobile Club of America (AACA).
-This model represents the pinnacle of 1930s.
+National First Prize winner of the Antique Automobile Club of America (AACA).
+This car represents the pinnacle of 1930s.

-This car was a popular purchase of period movie stars.
-This model represents the pinnacle of 1920s.
+The “Gold Bug” was a popular purchase of period movie stars and represents the pinnacle of 1920s.

 Packards were sleek cars that were a step up from typical Ford and Chevy models of the time period.